-To date, the Government has laid three proposed LCOs before the Assembly for pre-legislative scrutiny.
-These are in relation to Additional Learning Needs, Environmental Protection and Waste Management and Vulnerable Children and Child Poverty.
-The Government has indicated that two further LCOs will be brought forward during the autumn term, in relation to Domiciliary Care and Affordable Housing respectively, and that the final LCO announced, in relation to the Welsh Language, will be drafted by the spring term 2008.
+To date, the Government has laid five proposed LCOs before the Assembly for pre-legislative scrutiny.
+These are in relation to Additional Learning Needs, Environmental Protection and Waste Management, Vulnerable Children, Domiciliary Care and Affordable Housing.
+The sixth LCO, in relation to the Welsh Language, is expected to be drafted in the spring term 2008.

-Pre-legislative scrutiny of the Additional Learning Needs LCO is also being conducted by the Welsh Affairs Select Committee of the House of Commons.
-In the House of Lords, the Constitution Committee has completed its consideration of the Additional Learning Needs LCO.
+Pre-legislative scrutiny of the Additional Learning Needs LCO was also conducted by the Welsh Affairs Select Committee of the House of Commons, and the Constitution Committee of the House of Lords.